-Students drawn to civil engineering enjoy science and math, and the opportunity to serve society by creating, maintaining, and renewing the infrastructure on which we all rely.
-Civil engineers know how to evaluate risk and ensure the high reliability of their designs.
-(As creators of skyscrapers, suspension bridges, and drinking water systems, failure is not acceptable.)
-Cornell’s undergraduate program in civil engineering delivers the skills required to make sound business decisions.
-Many civil engineering graduates go on to take leadership positions in established companies, or start their own.
+Cornell’s undergraduate program in civil engineering delivers the skills required to make sound decisions and have an impact on the world.
+Many of our civil engineering graduates go on to take leadership positions in established companies, or start their own.
 At Cornell, we are educating some of the top engineers in the country, and teaching our students how to use their intellect to participate in the business arena.

 I was invited to visit Cornell through the Diversity Hosting Weekend during my senior year of high school.
 This experience was the defining factor that led me to choose Cornell.
 I was amazed by the beauty of campus (granted I visited in October, well before the snow takes over most of campus).
 However, what really blew me away were the people.
 I had never been surrounded by so many brilliant minds before, many of which I am grateful to now call my friends.